 A family member’s term deposit may also be able to be used as security for the home loan.

 Every bank is different on how they work these guarantees so it pays to talk to us.
 Normally the guarantors will need to seek legal advice.

-For more information or to discuss your options please contact us.
+For more information please watch our video below, or to discuss your options please contact us.

 The Banking Ombudsman has recently published some information about what is involved in being a guarantor.
 To read this information please follow this link.